Sales and Launching

 Loyalty and Retention

-Consider offering loyalty discounts or early access to new content for existing customers to encourage retention.
+Consider offering loyalty discounts or early access to new course content for existing customers to encourage retention.

 Profit Margin